PCWCFA/crypto_valuations_public/README.md

 2) crypto_valuations.py: This is the script that the xlwings plugin's Run main button will call.
 3) coinmarketcap.py: This script calls the Coinmarketcap API to get the market capitalization and fully-diluted market capitalization and updates the MC and FDMC for all Coinmarketcap listings.
-4) configs.py: This script contains the configurations for DEV_MODE, DATA_FILE_PATH, and UNIT.
+4) configs.py: This script contains the configurations.
 5) main.py: This file is for running the Python code without Excel for development and debugging.
 6) keys.py: This script contains the API keys.
 For now, it is just the CMC_API_KEY.
 Note that this file is not checked into the repository.
 The user will have to rename keys_sample.py to keys.py and place his own CMC API key.